damianpereira86/api-framework-ts-mocha/README.md

 This repository utilizes GitHub Actions for continuous integration and delivery (CI/CD).
 Our pipeline is configured to run all tests on each Pull Request or Merge to the main branch.
 Here is what typically happens:

-1. **Linting**: The pipeline runs ESLint to check for syntax errors and enforce code style guidelines.
+1. **Linting**: The pipeline runs Flake8 to check for syntax errors and enforce code style guidelines.
 2. **Testing**: It executes the automated tests defined in the repository.
 3. **Deployment (Optional)**: If all tests pass, the pipeline can automatically deploy your code to the production environment.